ccoutant/gabi-stage/docsrc/elf/08-pheader.rst

 Base Address
 ============

-As “Program Loading” in the processor supplement describes, the virtual addresses in the program headers might not represent the actual virtual addresses of the program’s memory image.
+The virtual addresses in the program headers might not represent the actual virtual addresses of the program’s memory image.
 Executable files typically contain absolute code.
 To let the process execute correctly, the segments must reside at the